 …

-7.2.1.2 H.245 CLUE control capability

-{Editor’s note: this clause is to define a method/elements for carrying an indication to initiate CLUE messages.}

 …

 8.3.1 CLUE protocol capability exchange

 Clause 7.2.1 indicates that an endpoint may use a separate data connection or use H.245 for the transport of CLUE messages.

 If the initiating H.323 telepresence endpoint decides to use a separate data connection, in the initial TerminalCapabilitySet message it should set a bidirectional DataApplicationCapability indicating the use of “CLUE” over a WebRTC Data Channel as defined by Annex U/[ITU-T H.245].
 If the peer endpoint is a H.323 telepresence endpoint then it should return a TerminalCapabilitySet message also indicating the support of a data connection for the CLUE protocol.
 The initiating endpoint shall then establish a WebRTC Data Channel association containing the CLUE protocol as per Annex U/[ITU-T H.245].